benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 ## Folders :

-- **"CTCR_CPP" : Contains the MEX functions used to run the C++ compiled functions.
+- **"CTCR_CPP/" : Contains the MEX functions used to run the C++ compiled functions.
 The MEX functions are provided for Macintosh, Windows and Linux.**

-- **"CTCR_Config" : Contains several configuration files examples can can be used to test the code.**
+- **"CTCR_Config/" : Contains several configuration files examples can can be used to test the code.**
 	- "Demo_11"  : CTCR n°1 composed of 2 tubes
 	- "Demo_12"  : CTCR n°1 with a tip external force
 	- "Demo_13"  : CTCR n°1 with a mid-length external force